wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

--   Interesting biotic interactions (e.g. if you had a *Ficus*, you could write about the special interaction between figs and their pollinating wasps – figs can’t form without wasps living inside them, so are off the menu for strict vegetarians),
+-   Interesting biotic interactions (e.g. if you had a *Ficus*, you could write about the special interaction between figs and their pollinating wasps  figs cant form without wasps living inside them, so are off the menu for strict vegetarians),

 -   Chemical and physical defences (e.g. Solanaceae tend to have interesting alkaloids like nicotine),

--   Is the species, or its relatives useful/edible/noteworthy? (e.g did you know that black tea is made from a type of *Camellia* – those ugly plants with pink flowers that you see near the coffee cart?).
+-   Is the species, or its relatives useful/edible/noteworthy? (e.g did you know that black tea is made from a type of *Camellia*  those ugly plants with pink flowers that you see near the coffee cart?).

 -   Any interesting biogeography or palaeoecology? (e.g. *Nothofagus*